Strong opinion alert.

 I think that in principle, the rearing and releasing of native butterflies by hobbyists is a bit of a grey area.
 Depending on the species it can either have no impact at all or a negative impact.
 It will certainly not make a positive impact.

-In the case of locally found, common and widespread species throughout the I would say it is pretty harmless.
+In the case of locally found, common and widespread species I would say it is pretty harmless.
 Although if done with the wrong species it may cause an accidental introduction of species not native to that exact area, which may or may not have a negative impact – introductions are not considered a good thing.
 On the other side it would be pretty extreme to deprive people of the importance of studying the life cycle of a butterfly, something that cultivates interest in these creatures, which is getting rare nowadays.

 So in my opinion, any releasing of insects in the wild must be done responsibly.
 Also it depends on your motivation for doing it: hobbyists should not consider doing this to re-introduce or “help” butterfly species in large numbers.
 Breeding and releasing them can have a negative impact if done in very large numbers, and will rarely or actually never make a positive impact, unless done so in co-operation with habitat improvement guidelines.